-Food starkly reflects global inequalities: nearly 1 billion people are chronically hungry or food insecure (many of them farmers), while roughly 2 billion people are obese or overweight.
-Small farm livelihoods are becoming ever more precarious.
-The vast majority of the world's farming population lives in the Global South, constrained by marginal land access, limited capital and technology, and almost no state support, while global food markets are dominated by large-scale, industrialized agriculture, much of which is heavily subsidized.
+Agriculture and food starkly reflect global inequalities: nearly 1 billion people are chronically hungry or food insecure, many of them small farmers, while roughly 2 billion people are obese or overweight.
+World markets in agricultural inputs and food products are increasingly dominated by a small number of very large transnational corporations, and world food security has become ever more tied to industrialized agriculture, much of which is heavily subsidized and entails large resource budgets and pollution loads.
+Meanwhile, the vast majority of the world's farming population lives in the Global South, constrained by marginal land access, limited capital and technology, and almost no state support.
+Almost everywhere, small farm livelihoods are becoming more and more precarious.

 This course focuses on key dynamics and institutions which have shaped agriculture and food systems, and how these have been increasingly industrialized and globalized over time, in very uneven ways.
-The first half of the course focuses primarily on changing social relations with respect to agriculture and food, giving particular attention to the vulnerability of small producers on one side, and the increasing control of transnational corporations over production, processing, marketing, and consumption patterns on the other.
+The first half of the course focuses more on changing social relations with respect to agriculture and food, giving particular attention to the vulnerability of small producers on one side, and the increasing control of transnational corporations over production, processing, distribution, marketing, and consumption patterns on the other.
 The second half of the course focuses centrally on the environmental impacts of agriculture and food systems and the precarious biophysical conditions of the current trajectory; in short, why the cheap food we take for granted is not so cheap.
 The ultimate aim is to provide a framework for understanding both contemporary problems and possibilities, and struggles to build more socially just and sustainable systems.